sosowskiFS/Screeps_Custom/README.md

 - Remote Mining
 - Mineral Development
 - Autoselling
-- Combat
+- Combat - Automatic Defence, Manual Attacking
+- Automatic Power Mining

 **TODO**
-- Power Mining
 - Automated Structure Placements

 I do not provide documentation on how to use this codebase, but understanding it should not be difficult if you want to use it to help your development.<br/>